Wadaboa/cpr-appropriation/README.md

 	<img src="assets/env-example.png" />
 </p>

 This repository contains different implementations of policy gradient RL techniques, that have been applied to the Harvest (or Gathering) multi-agent environment, introduced in [[1]](#1).
 The environment is implemented from scratch to be compatible with [OpenAI Gym](https://gym.openai.com/).
 Policy gradient algorithms (i.e. REINFORCE, VPG, TRPO and PPO) rely on custom implementations (see the [policies.py](policies.py) module), while value-based methods (i.e. the DQN baseline) rely on [RLlib](https://docs.ray.io/en/latest/rllib.html) (see the [rllib.py](rllib.py) module).
+Moreover, cooperation between agents is implemented through a social learning scheme named gifting, introduced in [[2]](#2).
 Take a look at the full [report](report/report.pdf) for a detailed explanation of the work done.

 ## Environment